Computer Science and Creative Writing Double Major

 What was the coolest part of you internship?

 For one thing, I was living in the heart of downtown Seattle, so there was plenty to see and do.
 Although most days I just wanted to relax after work, I explored the city a couple times and wasn't disappointed.
 My office had a great view of the city and sometimes, when I needed a moment, I watched the streets before going back to work.
 It was also just great to work at Amazon.
 The people I worked with were all very smart and helpful, and it was fascinating to see such a company from the inside.

 How did your experiences at Knox help you?

 One thing Knox has really taught me is how to ask questions and keep asking them until I have a better understanding of what I'm doing and what I still need to do.

-How do you think this internship experience will benefit you in terms of your education, future career plans, personal development, etc.?
+How do you think the internship benefited you in terms of your future career plans?

-It's one thing to study computer science in a classroom, but it has been really helpful to see a little more of what it is like to be a software engineer in a large tech company.
-In some ways, it's harder since not only am I programming a tool that could be in use for a while -- not just something that needs to last for a grade -- but I'm also trying to figure out Amazon's tools and procedures while trying to remember everything I've learned in the past three years.
-At the same time, I've got a manager, mentor, and team members who have been incredibly helpful and understanding when I get stuck or need a little help.
+It's one thing to study computer science in a classroom, but it was really helpful to see a little more of what it's like to be a software engineer at a large tech company.
+In some ways, it's harder because not only was I programming a tool that could be in use for awhile -- not just something that needs to last for a grade -- but I was also trying to figure out Amazon's tools and procedures while attempting to remember everything I learned the past three years.
+At the same time, I had a manager, mentor, and team members who were incredibly helpful and understanding when I got stuck or needed a little help.